 PCCLD continues to prioritize positive outcomes for the community it serves even in the face of the public health challenges.
 This is occurring in conformity with the library mission to support reading, literacy, lifelong learning, and free and open access to information.
 PCCLD also has responded in new ways brought on by the pandemic.
-Two examples from among several that could be cited are (1) Reading Pays: Pueblo's \$1 Million Reading Challenge and (2) PCCLD hosting ongoing COVID-19 vaccination clinics at local libraries.
+Two examples from among several that could be cited are (1) Reading Pays: Pueblo's \$1 Million Reading Challenge and (2) PCCLD working to provide digital resources and devices for the community.
 With Reading Pays, the library district leveraged a unique opportunity by using federal American Rescue Plan funds provided by the City of Pueblo and Pueblo County.
 These funds were paid out to keep thousands of local young people engaged with reading and literacy activities during a period when student classroom time was limited due to the pandemic.
-The program has paid out more than \$700,000 so far in individual \$100 reading incentives to more than seven-thousand Pueblo County youth to help stimulate the local economy and keep young people reading and learning.
-The library-hosted vaccination clinics have assisted local citizens in protecting themselves from the deadly virus.
-Both these programs and others like them demonstrate how PCCLD has remained nimble in delivering great services to county residents.
+The program, in its second year in 2022, has paid out more than \$1,500,000 so far in individual \$100 reading incentives to more than fifteen-thousand Pueblo County youth to help stimulate the local economy and keep young people reading and learning.
+The library was awarded an Emergency Connectivity Fund grant to provide Wi-Fi enabled devices for checkout.
+This critical program is focused on individuals in Pueblo County who would not have internet access otherwise.
+Both of these programs and others like them demonstrate how PCCLD has remained nimble in delivering great services to county residents.

 PCCLD remains resilient and focused on providing the best possible library service to the community during this challenging period of time.
-The library district moved forward in a judicious manner in 2021 on key activities including modifying services due to public health conditions, kicking off implementation of its new strategic plan, and commencing renovation of the Rawlings Library.
-Refurbishing the Rawlings Library is the first among several capital facilities upgrades scheduled to occur in the coming years as described in the 154-page Pueblo City-County Library District: Library Master Facilities Vision.
+The library district moved forward in a judicious manner in 2022 on key activities including expanding library services, continuing the implementation of its 2021-25 strategic plan, and substantially completing the renovation of the Robert Hoag Rawlings Public Library.
+Refurbishing the Rawlings Library is the first among several capital facilities upgrades scheduled to occur in the coming years as described in the 154-page Pueblo City-County Library District: Library